rened/FunctionalData.jl/README.md

 lmap(a, f)                          # parallel map of f accross local workers mapmap(a, f)                        # shorthand for map(a, x->map(x,f))
-work(a, f)                          # apply f to each item, no result value any(a, f)                           # is any f(item) true anyequal(a, x)                      # is any item == x
-all(a, f)                           # are all f(item) true
+work(a, f)                          # apply f to each item, no result value pwork, lwork, shwork, workwork      # like the corresponding map variants any(a, f)                           # is any f(item) true anyequal(a, x)                      # is any item == x all(a, f)                           # are all f(item) true